top of page

 • 3 min read

-• Problem: Conventional rural rollouts multiply cost and risk—land, power, roads, backhaul, and long permitting timelines.
+• Problem: Conventional rural rollouts multiply costs and risks—land acquisition, power supply, road access, backhaul, and lengthy permitting timelines.

 • Answer: Treat a HAPS as a wide-area macro layer that complements a smaller number of ground sites.
-You get faster coverage, fewer truck rolls, and a built-in continuity option for disasters.
+This approach offers faster coverage, fewer truck rolls, and a built-in continuity option for disasters.

-• Outcome: Lower TCO per km², shorter time-to-service, and a clearer path to universal service obligations (USOs).
+• Outcome: Achieve a lower TCO per km², shorter time-to-service, and a clearer path to meeting universal service obligations (USOs).

 Why Rural Is Hard (and How HAPS Helps)